James Forrester (politician)

-James Summers Forrester (January 8, 1937 – October 31, 2011) was a Republican member of the North Carolina General Assembly representing the state's forty-first senate district, including constituents in Iredell, Gaston and Lincoln counties.
+James Summers Forrester (January 8, 1937 – October 31, 2011) was a Republican member of the North Carolina General Assembly representing the state's forty-first senate district, including constituents in the Iredell, Gaston and Lincoln counties.
 A physician from Stanley, North Carolina, Forrester died while serving his eleventh term in the state senate, in which he also served as Deputy President Pro Tempore.

 Personal life

-Forrester was born in Aberdeen, Scotland, the son of Jim Forrester a professional golfer.
+Forrester was born in Aberdeen, Scotland, the son of Jim Forrester, a professional golfer.
 His father died in 1938 when his son was 18 months old.
 Forrester graduated from New Hanover High School in 1954.
 Forrester earned a bachelor's degree in science from Wake Forest University in 1958 and his medical degree from the Bowman Gray School of Medicine in 1962 and a Master's in Public Health from the University of North Carolina at Chapel Hill in 1978.
 On March 12, 1960, he married Mary Frances All; together they had four children.
 Forrester also served in the North Carolina Air National Guard, and participated in the Vietnam War as a flight physician.
 Forrester also ran a private practice for family medicine in Gaston County, North Carolina.
 Forrester died on October 31, 2011, at age of 74.